boblete/boblete.github.io/README.md

 I was hoping that sensors would work - but without experience this isnt conducive - it also is not passive but active - I feel like the machine should react to motion and vibrations in the room as much as sound and vision - to give it another sense

 #### Results -
-Nice composition but the controllers seem too sporadic uncontrollable and fraught with failure-  great for sound design - but unusable for the general public unless sublte or de sensetised - liuke a background pad mapping parameters.
+Nice composition but the controllers seem too sporadic uncontrollable and fraught with failure-  great for sound design - but unusable for the general public unless sublte or de sensetised - for example: a background pad with its subtle lfo's mapped to parameters.
 ________________
 ## Experiment Date 10 Nov 2019